NFT tax guide: 6 top tips for non-fungible token creators and investors

 5. You still owe taxes even if you didn’t get a statement

 If you’re trading NFTs and you make a profit, you owe taxes even if your NFT exchange or trading platform didn’t provide you a Form 1099 detailing your gains.
-Though 1099s are typical in more traditional financial markets and are routinely provided by stock brokers, they’re not yet required for NFTs or crypto exchanges, even though a few players do provide them already.
+Though 1099s are typical in more traditional financial markets and are routinely provided by stock brokers, other brokers may not yet provide them, even though the best brokers and best cryptocurrency exchanges do so already.

 You can use Form 8949 to report any sales of NFTs, just as you would if you were reporting trading activities in cryptocurrency.